section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 Hybrid widgets are widgets that can fall into more than one category.
 For example, a music player widget can accommodate more information on the track being played.
 In such a case, it will be a hybrid widget as it allows for controls and information on the track being played.

 ### Creating a sample widget in Java
 This section will create a sample app with a blank activity and a widget.
 Our focus is on creating a functional widget and testing different Android app widget aspects.
-After going through this tutorial, you will be able to create an Android widget, as shown in the animations below.
+After going through this tutorial, you will create an Android widget, as shown in the animations below.
 Find the final APK file on this [link](/engineering-education/android-application-widgets-tutorial-in-java/app-debug.apk).

 ![Demo widget screenshot](/engineering-education/android-application-widgets-tutorial-in-java/android-app-widget.gif)

 ### Step 1: Create a project.
-Create a new project on Android Studio with at least one activity and name the project **App Widgets Demo.** Select `Java` as the project's programming language.
+Create a new Android Studio project with at least one activity and name the project **App Widgets Demo.** Select `Java` as the project's programming language.

 ![Android Studio create project](/engineering-education/android-application-widgets-tutorial-in-java/android-studio-create-empty-activity-project.jpg)